pmonks/pbr/README.md

 ### Turnkey build script

 PBR also provides a turnkey `build.clj` script that provides all of the tasks I typically need in my build scripts.
-It allows customisation via a per-project `./pbr.clj` file, which must contain a `set-opts` fn where various project specific options can be set.
+It allows customisation via a per-project `pbr.clj` file, which must contain a `set-opts` fn where various project specific options can be set.
 You can look at [PBR's own `pbr.clj` file](https://github.com/pmonks/pbr/blob/main/pbr.clj) for an idea of what this looks like.

 Tasks can be listed by running `clojure -A:deps -T:build help/doc`, and are: